microsoft/vscode-docs/release-notes/latest.md

 * Reopen the last closed file using `kb(workbench.files.action.reopenClosedFile)`
 * Launch your favorite shell when opening a new Terminal from the Explorer or Command Palette

-Extension authors will be especially happy with this release, as we've:
+Extension authors will be especially happy with these updates:

 * Language Server protocol 2.0 is now consistent with core VS Code API
 * Automated test support for authoring Debug Adapters